Police Constable Degree Apprenticeship (Level 6)

 The University’s general entry requirements will apply to admission to this programme with the following additions / exceptions:

-• Thames Valley Police will set the selection criteria for their Apprenticeships.
-Most candidates will have A levels (or equivalent) or existing relevant Level 3 qualifications, and English, Maths and ICT at Level 2.
+- The employer will set the selection criteria for their Apprenticeships.
+Most candidates will have A levels (or equivalent) or existing relevant Level 3 qualifications, and English and Maths at Level 2.
 Other relevant or prior experience may also be considered as an alternative.
-Applicants must provide evidence of above or be asked to re-sit English and Mathematics functional skills level 2.
-Completion of level 2 (not applicable for learners with GCSE C or above or GCSE 4 or 5 if they can provided their certificates).

-2. Candidates will be sent a link to an online application which takes approximately 45 minutes to complete.
+- Candidates will be sent a direct link to an online application which takes approximately 45 minutes to complete.

-3. Candidates will be required to upload supporting documents such as prior certification (including Level 2 English and maths) and evidence of Right to Work in the United Kingdom.
+- Candidates will be required to upload supporting documents such as prior certification and evidence of Right to Work in the United Kingdom.

-4. After submitting the application, the Admissions team will complete all necessary eligibility checks.
+- After submitting the application, the Apprenticeship Hub will complete all necessary eligibility checks.

 Modules